jeremehancock/Posteria/README.md

 #### Note
 `PLEX_REMOVE_OVERLAY_LABEL`

-Controls whether Posteria will remove the "Overlay" label in Plex when the poster is updated, the "Overlay" label is used by Kometa for re-applying overlays on updated posters.
+Controls whether Posteria will remove the "Overlay" label in Plex when the poster is updated.
+The "Overlay" label is used by Kometa for re-applying overlays on updated posters.
 Set to true if you use [Kometa](https://kometa.wiki/en/latest/).

 [More info](https://kometa.wiki/en/latest/files/overlays/#overlay-understandings)